Federation of Korean Industries

 The Federation of Korean Industries (FKI) is a major economic organization in South Korea.
 Founded in 1961, it has more than 600 members among Korean industries and companies.
-Leading conglomerates such as Samsung (Byung-Chul LEE), Hyundai (Ju-yung CHUNG), SK (Jong-Hyun CHEY), and LG Corporation (Ja Kyung KOO) has been served as the Chairman of FKI.
-Current FKI Chairman is Chang Soo HUH, Honorary Chairman of GS Holdings Corp.
-He is representing FKI and Korean business community since 2011.
+Leading conglomerates such as Samsung (Byung-Chul Lee), Hyundai (Ju-yung Chung), SK (Jong-Hyun Chey), and LG Corporation (Ja Kyung Koo) have served as the Chairman of FKI.
+Current FKI Chairman is Jin Ryu (English name "Roy"), Chairman of Poong-san (Korean Defense Industry Company).
+Ryu has represented FKI and Korean business community since 2023.
 FKI is located in Yeoido, Seoul, Korea.